The Adams differentials on the classes $h_j^3$: Code

 The following theorem is crucial in the computation of classical and motivic stable homotopy groups of spheres over $\mathbb{C}$. \begin{thm}[{\cite[Theorem 1.17]{GWX}}] There is an isomorphism of tri-graded spectral sequences between the motivic Adams spectral sequence for $S^{0,0}/\tau$ and the algebraic Novikov spectral sequence.

 \end{thm}

-\begin{rmk} Note that the $\Ext$-groups in the left column in Theorem~\ref{MASS algNSS} are only defined when $t'$ is odd, meanwhile in the right column the $\Ext$-groups vanish for $t'$ odd for sparsity reasons. \end{rmk}
+\begin{rmk} Note that the $\Ext$-groups in the left column in Theorem~\ref{MASS algNSS} are only defined when $t'$ is even, meanwhile in the right column the $\Ext$-groups vanish for $t'$ odd for sparsity reasons. \end{rmk}

 As explained in \cite[Subsection~1.3]{GWX}, the motivic deformation and the naturality of the Adams spectral sequences give us a zig-zag diagram.

 The right-hand horizontal maps are induced by the quotient map $S^{0,0} \rightarrow S^{0,0}/\tau$, and the left-hand horizontal maps are given by the Betti realization functor.
 The diagram of spectral sequences allow us to build up connections between the differentials in the classical Adams spectral sequence and the algebraic Novikov spectral sequence (by Theorem~\ref{MASS algNSS}) through the motivic world.